 The Fulbright Distinguished Awards in Teaching Program seeks to promote mutual understanding among teachers, their schools and communities in the U.S. and abroad by building teachers’ and students’ global competence, and sharing of best educational practices internationally.

 Fulbright Specialist Program

 The Fulbright Specialist Program promotes linkages between U.S. scholars and professionals and their counterparts at host institutions overseas.
-The program awards grants to U.S. faculty and professionals approved to join the Specialist Roster in select disciplines to engage in short-term collaborative projects at eligible institutions in over 140 countries worldwide.
+The program awards grants to U.S. faculty and professionals approved to join the Specialist Roster in select disciplines to engage in short-term collaborative projects at eligible institutions worldwide.
 For more information about the program, including eligibility requirements and application guidance, visit the Fulbright Specialist Program website.

 The Fulbright-Hays Program awards grants to individual U.S. K-14 pre-teachers, teachers and administrators, pre-doctoral students and postdoctoral faculty, as well as to U.S. institutions and organizations.
 The Program supports research and training efforts overseas, which focus on non-Western foreign languages and area studies.
 The Fulbright-Hays Program is funded by a Congressional appropriation to the U.S. Department of Education.

 The Fulbright New Century Scholars global program brought together groups of approximately 30 outstanding research scholars and professionals from the U.S. and other participating countries.
 Participants were selected through an open competition to conduct multi-disciplinary research on a global theme.
 Aimed at bringing new depth and visibility to the core program, the Fulbright New Century Scholar Program supported interdisciplinary, collaborative research across borders.
 As of November 2010, no new topic is planned.

 - 2009-2010 - The University as Innovation Driver and Knowledge Center